tonimobin/tori-housing-analysis/README.md

 ## Functionality of the script

-1. Go to Tori.fi, look at apartments being offered for rental (Only page 1).
+1. Go to Tori.fi, look at apartments being offered for rental (only page 1).
 2. Find the relevant html elements for 'Title', 'Price (€/mo)' and 'Location'.
 3. Save the findings to a .csv file